ninjaframework/ninja/README.md

 - support for verify tests in mockito so that frontend tests become ultrafast...

 For version 0.6 - "internationalization support"
-- make sure properties support works
+DONE - make sure properties support works

 For version 0.7 - Tomcat, Jetty, Heroku, Cloudbees, App Engine support
 - check if stuff runs on third party hosts...